 New Orleans transforms into a winter wonderland during the month of December.
 You can see it in the lights of our hotel lobbies, and the decorations that line downtown.
 Seasonal attractions return, and restaurants put forth their most decadent menus of the year.
-Make your reservations and prepare to experience all the magic that the season has to offer.
+Book your trip and prepare to experience all the magic that the season has to offer.
 Here’s our three-day New Orleans Holiday Itinerary.

 Kick off your first day in NOLA with brunch at one of our many restaurants.
 Having a hard time deciding where to dine?
-Outdoor dining has become quite popular in New Orleans and is a lovely choice for a December day.
+Outdoor dining has become quite popular in New Orleans and is a lovely choice for a mild December day.
 Check out our outdoor dining guide here and use the filter to sort by cuisine and neighborhood.
 Make a reservation ahead of your visit.

 Looking for that perfect, “only in New Orleans” gift?
 Look no further – holiday shopping is everywhere in New Orleans, from the six-mile-long Magazine Street to Bayou Road to the French Market.
 Make plans to head out and show our retailers some love this holiday season.
 You’re bound to find that special present when browsing these local shops.

 The options for dinner are endless in New Orleans.
 As far as traditional New Orleans foods go, gumbo is our dish of choice for the cooler months.
 Full of Creole spices and rich flavor, gumbo is a staple at most classic NOLA restaurants.
 A bowl of this stuff will warm you right up and keep you full for a fun-filled evening in New Orleans.
 Check out our top spots for gumbo here.